endo-do/Table-Class-Python/README.md

         - if editing a part of a header the content should be a str

+        - If the content is [#default] it will simply numerate for each row/col

         - Default is 'None'

     - E.g. conf_header("row", "add", ["Name", "Adress", "Gender]) adds a new 'row' header

-    - E.g. conf_header("row", "edit", content="Age", index=1) would swap the "Adress" with "Age" in the 'row' header
+    - E.g. conf_header("row", "edit", "Age", 1) would swap the "Adress" with "Age" in the 'row' header

     - E.g. conf_header("row", "remove") would remove the 'row' header